Can a Timeshare Be Foreclosed for Nonpayment of Fees or Assessments?

 Property taxes might also be assessed against the time you occupy the timeshare.
 Additionally, some places impose a timeshare tax on each night you stay in the timeshare.

-What people often don't realize is that even if you're current in your deeded timeshare mortgage payments or the timeshare purchase price has been paid off, you could still face a foreclosure if you don't keep up with the assessments.
+People often don't realize that even if you're current in your deeded timeshare mortgage payments or the timeshare purchase price has been paid off, you could still face a foreclosure if you don't keep up with the assessments.
 Or you could also be sued for the amount of the indebtedness.

-The rules of the timeshare are usually set forth in what is called the Declaration of Covenants, Conditions, and Restrictions (Declaration).
-The Declaration usually provides that if a timeshare owner defaults in the payment of fees, costs, and assessments, the entire unpaid assessed sum with accrued interest and other charges become a lien against the timeshare interest of the non-paying owner.
+The rules of the timeshare are usually outlined in the Declaration of Covenants, Conditions, and Restrictions (Declaration).
+The Declaration usually provides that if a timeshare owner defaults in paying fees, costs, and assessments, the entire unpaid assessed sum with accrued interest and other charges becomes a lien against the timeshare interest of the non-paying owner.

-Depending on the terms contained in the Declaration, the timeshare owner might be liable for:
+Depending on the terms contained in the Declaration, the timeshare owner might be liable for the following:

 • the unpaid assessments